This page contains the registration info for the European Open 2020. For information about the European Amateur Open 2020, check here.

 Applying for a wild card

-The first set of wild cards will be issued by the end of March.
+The first set of wild cards will be issued by the end of April.
 Some will be reserved to be used later in the spring and summer.
+Update to the wild card issuing schedule: Originally first wild cards were supposed to be issued in March.
+Due to COVID-19 the organizer has decided to postpone issuing the wild cards.

 Wild card recipients will be contacted personally and announced on the event website & European Open social medias.